OpBlair/OpBlair/README.md

 - 👀 I’m interested in web development, computer hardware and robotics, cybersecurity and tech for social impact.
 - 🌱 I’m currently learning computer science, front-end web development(HTML, CSS and JavaScript)
 - 💞️ I’m looking to collaborate on open source projects on web development, cybersecurity and robotics....
 - ⚡ Fun fact: I break bugs faster than I break promises.
-Most days
+Most days. ohh I think I also have commitment Issues 😂😂

 <!---
 Tonny-Blair-Daniel/Tonny-Blair-Daniel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.